Distinguished Alumni Award

 The Distinguished Alumni Award recognizes a distinguished graduate from one of our nine full-time programs based on their professional accomplishments, contributions to their industry, and promotion of excellence in craft via schools and organizations.

 Nominations are accepted by alumni, students, current and former members of the faculty, administrative staff, the Board of Directors, Overseers, and Program Advisory Committee members.
-All Distinguished Alumni are listed on a plaque on permanent display at the School.

 - 2018 - Will Neptune CF ’81